Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Changes in the orbital period due to Dark Matter

-In contrast to circular orbits, where secular variations are independent of $\alpha$, the values of $\dot{P}_b$ for eccentric binaries increase monotonically within the range $\alpha \in [0, \pi/2]$.
-Higher values of $\sigma$ or $v_w$ tend to reduce $\dot{P}_b$.
-Additionally, as the velocity dispersion increases, the orbital period becomes less sensitive to changes in the wind speed.
+In contrast to circular orbits, whose secular variations do not depend on $\alpha$~\cite{Pani:2015qhr}, eccentric binaries exhibit a more structured dependence of $\dot{P}_b$.
+For $\sigma = 50\,\unit{km/s}$ (left panel of Fig.~\ref{Fig1}), systems with relatively large eccentricity, $e \gtrsim 0.5$, display an orbital-period derivative whose magnitude increases monotonically as $\alpha$ varies over the interval $[0,\pi/2]$.
+Increasing the velocity dispersion (right panel) introduces additional structure: in this case, $|\dot{P}_b|$ tends to decrease initially and then rise again as $\alpha$ increases, with the location of the turning point depending on $e$.
+For smaller eccentricities, this behavior is absent irrespective of $\sigma$, and $\dot{P}_b$ remains approximately constant or shows a mild decrease as $\alpha$ varies.
+Larger values of $\sigma$ also lead to an overall suppression of $\dot{P}_b$.
+By comparison, increasing $v_w$ produces only a modest reduction in $|\dot{P}_b|$, without modifying the qualitative trends discussed above.

+Overall, in contrast to the circular case, the dependence of $\dot{P}_b$ on the system parameters for elliptical orbits underscores the importance of accounting for orbital eccentricity when assessing the impact of dark matter on the dynamics of binary pulsars.

-Eccentricity amplifies the influence of the DM wind on the orbital period.
-Figure~\ref{Fig2} compares the secular evolution of $P_b$ for circular and eccentric binaries across different orbital and DM parameters as computed from Eq.~\eqref{eq:Pdot-sec} using the tangential force component $\mathcal{S}(f)$ derived in Sec.~\ref{sec:chandraDM}.
+Figure~\ref{Fig2} further compares the secular evolution of $P_b$ for circular and eccentric binaries across different orbital and DM parameters as computed from Eq.~\eqref{eq:Pdot-sec}.
 In Fig.~\ref{Fig2}, solid and dashed curves, enclosed within shaded bands, correspond to orbital periods of $P_b = 100$ days and $P_b = 200$ days, respectively.

-For a given $\alpha$, the values of $\dot{P}_b$ in eccentric systems can exceed those of circular orbits by more than two orders of magnitude.
-For the lowest velocity dispersion considered, $\sigma = 50~\unit{km/s}$, $\dot{P}_b$ can be up to ten times larger even for moderate eccentricities, such as $e = 0.3$.
-While changes in $v_w$ and $\sigma$ do not qualitatively alter this behavior, increasing $v_w$ for fixed $\sigma$ generally leads to slightly higher $\dot{P}_b$ values in eccentric systems.
-Conversely, variations in $\sigma$ for fixed $v_w$ have a subtler effect.
-A noteworthy case occurs for binaries with $\sigma = 50~\unit{km/s}$ and $v_w \gtrsim 100~\unit{km/s}$ (top row of Fig.~\ref{Fig1}), where $\dot{P}_b$ changes sign for $\alpha \lesssim 0.2$.
-Finally, increasing the orbital period to $P_b = 200$ days has a mild dynamical effect, further enhancing $\dot{P}_b$ for eccentric systems.
+For a fixed value of $\alpha$, the orbital-period derivative in eccentric systems can differ from the circular-orbit case by up to two orders of magnitude.
+At the lowest velocity dispersion considered, $\sigma = 50~\unit{km/s}$, $\dot{P}_b$ may exceed its circular counterpart by roughly one order of magnitude for $e = 0.7$, and by two orders or magnitude for $e = 0.9$.
+For the smallest eccentricity examined, $e = 0.3$, the ratio $|\dot{P}_b/\dot{P}_b^{e=0}|$ falls below unity, decreasing monotonically with $\alpha$ when $P_b = 200$, and developing a turning point when $P_b = 100$.